nancy-sun/lcplanner-server/README.md

 Frontend repo: https://github.com/nancy-sun/lcplanner-server
 ## Description
 This is the server repo for LCPlanner.
 LCPLanner is a fullstack mobile app for leetcode users to keep a record of problems they have accomplished and problems they plan to do.
 The app also allow users to share their progress with peers to provide better peer learning experience.

+&nbsp;

 ## Installation
+### Requirement
+- Node.js
+- npm
+- Redis

-clone source code locally
+Download / clone source code locally
 ```$ git clone https://github.com/nancy-sun/lcplanner-server```

 Install dependencies